 When are fellowship applications due?

-Applications for Notre Dame’s internal fellowships, including the Shaffer Fellowship and Bank of America Foundation Fellowship, are due by 5pm on Friday, September 22, 2017.
-The Equal Justice Works Fellowship application is due the next week on September 27, 2017.
-The Soros fellowship application is due on November 1, 2017.
+Applications for Notre Dame’s internal fellowships, including the Shaffer Fellowship and Bank of America Foundation Fellowship, are due by 5pm on Monday, September 24, 2018.
+The Equal Justice Works Fellowship application is due just two days later on September 26, 2018.
+The Soros fellowship application is due on November 1, 2018.

 Organizational fellowship applications vary throughout the year, starting in September and going through spring.
 You can see specific application deadlines for those in Notre Dame’s Fellowship Database.